 return originalXHRLength !== (window.XMLHttpRequest + "").length;

-By comparing the string representation of objects, they can detect if you’ve replaced or modified them.
-They do this for game-specific code too, especially in raids (probably because that’s where the juiciest automation happens).
+Converting objects to strings and comparing lengths detects if you’ve replaced or modified them.
+They do this for game-specific code too, especially in raids.

 var validateWithRetry = function(code, delay, increment, checkFunction) {